 2. A copy of a scholarly paper (35 pages or fewer).

-3. A one-page abstract and (if available) a more detailed proposal outlining the research that the applicant will pursue during the term of the fellowship; applicants are also encouraged to submit a working bibliography for their project.
+4. A more detailed research proposal (1,200–2,200 words, excluding the bibliography).
+The proposal should outline the research that the applicant will pursue during the term of the fellowship.
+Applicants are also encouraged to submit a working bibliography for their project.

-5. Two letters of recommendation from senior colleagues from within or outside Brown to whom candidates should send their research proposal.
-Letters of recommendation should include an evaluation of the candidate's proposed research proposal.
+1. Two letters of recommendation from senior colleagues from within or outside Brown University to whom candidates should send their research proposal.
+Letters of recommendation should include an evaluation of the candidate's research proposal.
 Referees should be instructed to send their letters electronically to email@example.com.
 The Institute must receive all recommendation letters by the application deadline.

 Please direct all questions to Cogut Institute Academic Programs Coordinator.